ekzhu/datasketch/docs/lsh.rst

 .. figure:: /_static/lsh_benchmark.png
    :alt: MinHashLSH Benchmark

-You can merge two MinHashLSH object using the ``merge`` function.
+You can merge two MinHashLSH indexes to create a union index using the ``merge`` method.
 This makes MinHashLSH useful in parallel processing.

 .. code:: python

-    # The merges the lsh1 with lsh2.
+    # This merges the lsh1 with lsh2.
     lsh1.merge(lsh2)

 There are other optional parameters that can be used to tune the index.